Professional Discussion List

 How to Post Messages

-- To respond to a message posted on the list, click on the “Reply to” button.
-The list e-mail address, “DNMS-List@yahoogroups.com”, will appear in the “Send to” line of your post.
-Direct replies to list posts go to all list members.
+- To respond to a message posted on the list, click on the “Reply to” button in your email app.
+The reply will go to all list members.

 - If you are e-mailing a comment about a particular section of a previous post, quote what is relevant from the original message and delete the rest.
 In addition to the consideration of others, people will probably be more likely to read your message if they don’t have to sort through all the text from previous messages.